 There’s also an option for people who don’t want the contract: Flex TV.
 You have to buy your DVR outright and pay for the installation out-of-pocket, but you can skip the credit check and pay for TV month to month.

-Self-setup is free and fairly easy, but you can hire a pro to come by and get you set up for $75.
+Self-installation is free and fairly easy, but you can hire a pro to come by and get you set up for $75.
+The website has plenty of self-help content if you run into trouble, or you can use its chat service to talk with a specialist.